-Texas Climate News is an online magazine about climate change and sustainability.
-We are dedicated to producing public-interest journalism, based on traditional principles of independent-mindedness, accuracy and fairness.
-In addition to our own original reporting and analysis, we offer a regularly updated guide to reports by others.
+Texas Climate News is a non-profit, online magazine about climate and sustainability, founded in 2008.
+We publish public-interest journalism, based on traditional principles of independent-mindedness, accuracy and fairness.

 You can follow Texas Climate News and receive regular updates via email, RSS, Twitter and Facebook.

 Read a statement introducing TCN upon its launch in 2008.

 Contact Texas Climate News by email.
 Or send mail to Texas Climate News, Houston Advanced Research Center, 4800 Research Forest Drive, The Woodlands, TX 77381.